Roadtrip van

 Horseshoe Bend

-Day 3: From the Eastern Grand Canyon Park Entrance to Page via Horseshoe Bend
+Day 3: from the eastern Grand Canyon park entrance to Page via Horseshoe Bend

 Desert View Drive is a perfect example of “the journey is the destination”.
 This 40 km stretch of road leads to the eastern park entrance past six unforgettable vantage points that will make it increasingly difficult for you to leave the majestic Grand Canyon.
 Continue on to Horseshoe Bend in Page.
 The two-and-a-half hour drive north from Cameron on US Highway 89 feels like a journey through the wild and turbulent history of our planet.